“The Fly” is a short story by Katherine Mansfield, published 1922.

 When facing death, it’s common for people to readjust our sense of scale.
 Big things seem smaller (we realise we are not invincible), important are cast as freshly irrelevant.
 The flip side: small lives become more meaningful: A fly can lose its life just like that.
 And we’re no different.
 Everything feels more connected.
 (Users of psilocybin will tell you of similar experiences, without necessarily facing their own mortality.)

 This is partly why imagery surrounding ‘miniatures‘ is so commonly utilised by storytellers.
-You can make the argument that all stories are about life, and therefore they are all about death.
+You can make the argument that all stories are about life, and therefore all stories are about death.

 What Happens In “The Fly”?

-Old Woodifield tells his boss that they also found his own son’s grave, and would like to reassure him the grave is very well kept.
-Then he leaves, unaware of how he has plunged his former boss into the depths of despair.
+Old Woodifield tells his boss that they also found the boss’s son’s grave, and would like to reassure him the grave is very well kept.
+Then Woodifield leaves, unaware of how he has plunged his former boss into the depths of despair.

 The reader stays in the room and we watch on as The Boss slowly kills a fly entrapped in his ink pot.